sebelga/gstore-cache/README.md

 gstore cache helps you speed up your Datastore entities fetching by providing an advanced cache layer on top of @google-cloud/datastore:

-* Define multiple cache stores with different TTL (time to live) thanks to [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager).
+* Define multiple cache stores with different ttl thanks to [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager).
 * LRU memory cache out of the box to speed up your application right away!
-* Datastore Key and Query objects are converted to unique string ids, easy to cache
+* Datastore Key and Query objects are converted to unique string ids easy to cache
 * Advanced cache (with [node Redis](https://github.com/NodeRedis/node_redis)) will automatically save your Queries by **Entity Kind**.
-You can then set an infinite TTL for your queries and only invalidate the cache when you _edit_ or _delete_ an entity Kind.
+You can then set an infinite ttl (time to live) for your queries and only invalidate the cache when you _edit_ or _delete_ an entity Kind.

 ## Installation